UJDuran/milestoneOne_T6/Specification.md

 5. Then users click option “Yes”
 6. System saves that flashcard to the user’s folder

-**Primary Postconditions**
+##### Primary Postconditions
 That flashcard is saved in user’s folder

 ##### Alternate Triggers
-Users click to the flashcard and hold
+1. Users click to the flashcard and hold
-System prompts the user some options
+2. System prompts the user some options
-Users click option “delete”
+3. Users click option “delete”

 ##### Alternative Squences
 Users change their mind that they don’t want to save.

 ##### Alternate Postconditions
-Make user's folder clearly.
+Less flashcard in user's folder